 - 1. Change terminal settings.

 - 2. Export and import terminal settings.

-- 3. Update the software and firmware of the terminal.
+- 3. Update the terminal's software and firmware.

 - 4. Export credit card transactions, etc.

 Most of the functions available in the service mode can, however, be performed more conveniently through the CWO Service.